static slide

 Parents volunteering their assistance with educational programs are appreciated and valued.

-What is a Class Representative
+What is a Parent Representative

 How it Works

-At the end of each school year, the school will ask for parent/carer nominations for Class rep for the upcoming year (due date will apply).
+At the end of each school year, the school will ask for parent/carer nominations for Parent rep for the upcoming year (due date will apply).
 The Principal (or delegate) will make contact with the nominees to discuss the nomination and the expectations of the role.
 Each class from Prep to Grade 6 will have at least one representative.
 If more than one nomination is received the School Leadership group will make an appropriate selection.
-Once selected, Class reps will be announced in the School newsletter.
+Once selected, Parent reps will be announced in the School newsletter.

 Please note Class reps will need